 Remove chocks from drive wheel.
-Plug in battery connector.
+Pull battery disconnect switch up.
 Insert key and turn clockwise to "On" position.
 Lower control handle to comfortable operating position and swing handle in line with intended path of forward or reverse travel.
 Check to make sure your path of travel is clear of people or obstructions.